Shiva Temples of Tamilnadu

 PIN 623611

 Significance - This temple at Tirupuvanam is situated on the southern bank of river Vaigai.
 This temple is considered as holy as Varanasi (Benares) as the river Vaigai takes a turn towards the north here and then flows towards east.
-Tirupupuvanam is distinguished as the sole location among the 14 'Paadal Petra Shivasthalam' in Pandya naadu to have hymns composed by all three revered saints - Appar, Sambandar, and Sundarar.
-Additionally, this temple holds significance as it was revered by the three kings of the Tamil Kingdomes during that period - Chera, Chola, and Pandya.
-Notably, among the 64 'Thiruvilayadal' enacted by God Somasundara of Madurai, Tirupupuvanam stands out as the site where He performed a miraculous act as a Siddha, bestowing gold upon a lady called Ponnaiyal residing in Thirupuvanam.
+Tirupupuvanam is the only temple among the 14 'Paadal Petra Shivasthalam' in Pandya naadu to have pathikam composed by Appar, Sambandar and Sundarar and it was revered by all three Chera, Chola and Pandya kings.
+Among the 64 'Thiruvilayadal' enacted by God Somasundara of Madurai, Tirupupuvanam stands out as the site where He performed a miraculous act as a Siddha, bestowing gold upon a lady called Ponnaiyal residing in Thirupuvanam.

 Tirupuvanam Temple Photos